GEM-benchmark/NL-Augmenter/transformations/GermanGenderSwap/README.md

 * This transformation does not replace words for cases other than nominative and possessive(the dative and genitive cases of German language).
 * Some outputs may not make sense:
 “Dieser Mann hat mehr Testosteron als die Frau.” transforms into  “Diese Frau hat mehr Testosteron als die Frau." which is nonsensical
 * It acts upon the singular form of nouns only, not on their plural forms.
-It also doesn’t act upon the interrogative forms of pronouns present in the sentence.
+It also does not act upon the interrogative forms of pronouns present in the sentence.

 ## References:
 * [1]https://de.wiktionary.org/wiki/Verzeichnis:Deutsch/Namen/die_h%C3%A4ufigsten_m%C3%A4nnlichen_Vornamen_Deutschlands